 Business Island offers the answers to the most common questions about Iceland’s digital nomad visa.

 Digital nomad visa requirements for Iceland:

-Your savings on the bank account are irrelevant for the application.
+Your savings in the bank account are irrelevant to the application.
 You need to prove you will earn money while working in Iceland.

 Your health insurance for Iceland has to cover at least 2 million ISK (13.028 Euros).

 Iceland’s digital nomad visa costs 7.800 ISK (51 Euro).